webpro-nl/knip/packages/docs/src/content/docs/explanations/why-use-knip.md

 ## Automation

 Code and dependency management is often not the most fulfilling task.
-It is Knip's mission to automate the part where it comes to finding unused things.
+It is Knip's mission to automate the part where it comes to finding clutter.
 Because finding them manually is such a tedious job, and where do you even start?
-Knip contains a lot of standards and heuristics to search for things that can be deleted.
+Knip contains a lot of standards and heuristics to search for clutter.
 Knip is not without flaws.
 But even a list of results with a few false positives is many times better and faster than trying to do it manually.

 :::tip

-Knip not only finds unused things, it can also [fix issues][2]!
+Knip not only finds clutter, it can also [clean it][2]!
 Use Knip next to a linter like ESLint or Biome: after removing unused variables inside files, Knip might find even more unused code.
 Rinse and repeat!

 :::